Southwest Companion Pass Trick

 Yes!
 This is the beauty of having a companion pass.
 Not only are you earning all of those points in the process of qualifying, but you get to keep those points to book your flights.
 Then once you have your reward trip booked you can name a companion.
 Your hard earned points go twice as far!!

-Especially when you can find a super cheap flight like we did earlier this year to Costa Rica.
+Especially when you can find a super cheap flight like we did a few years ago to Costa Rica.
 When flights first opened back up in early 2021, there were some amazing deals to be found.
 We were able to book direct fights to Liberia, Costa Rica for just 3,901 points each way plus tax.
 That low price coupled with our companion pass made for an EPIC deal.

 can a southwest companion pass be used with points?